martinoauriane/C-cyber/README.md

 #### Shannon's entropy

-Shannon's entropy is a mathematical function which, intuitively, corresponds to the quantity of information contained in an information source.
+Shannon's entropy is a mathematical function which, intuitively, corresponds to the quantity of information contained in a source.
 This source can be a text written in a given language, an electric signal or a random informatic file (octets).
 The more the source emits different informations, the bigger the entropy.
 For example, if a source always sends the same symbol, for example the letter 'a', then its entropy is none, or minimal.

 In maths, an average is calculated with: